The French Riviera is legendary – St Tropez, Cannes, Nice

 Excuse me: scusi

-Monterosso is the most beach like resort town of Cinque Terre, like Atlantic City of Italy, with a rather broad sandy beach overlooked by a boardwalk of shops and cafes.
+Monterosso is the most beach-like resort town of Cinque Terre, like Atlantic City of Italy, with a rather broad sandy beach overlooked by a boardwalk of shops and cafes.
 Divided into two towns, the old and new town, Monterosso is scenic and diverse -with lots of restaurants, bars and shops.
-Monterosso also seems the busiest – especially in beach weather.
-But a short steep climb up stairs from the town you will find a cemetery and convent with splendid view.
+Monterosso is also the busiest – especially in beach weather, with quite a few hotels, restaurants right along the beach.
+But a short steep climb up stairs from the town, you will find yourself in a tranquil cemetery and convent with splendid view, the Italians honor their past relatives with the most scenic settings.
 See our tips on Monterosso.
+From Monterosso you can take a boat ride to the other villages, ferries run almost hourly, you can stop at each village, browse, eat, enjoy, and return anytime with the all day ticket.

 Vernazza is the next town, reached by train or boat or a rigorous 3 km hike (an hour and half) up and down, over rocks on dirt paths, with spectacular views of the sea below.
 This hike is somewhat strenuous, and there are no guardrails at the precipitous drop offs, so be cautioned, and wear good hiking shoes or sneakers.
-Your reward arriving in Vernazza has a beautiful protected harbor (a postcard setting) surrounded by a fort, a palace and a charming village with stone streets.
-Just strolling around the alleys of pastel colored stone buildings filled with gelaterias, pizza and pannini shops, restaurants and shops is a pastime.
-We dined at Belforte in the stone turret at the tip of the harbor – the views are stunning, the pesto and fresh fish are deliciously fresh and the staff is super friendly and attentive.
+Your reward arriving in Vernazza is a beautiful protected harbor (a postcard setting) surrounded by a fort, a palace and a charming village with stone streets.
+Just strolling around the alleys of pastel colored stone buildings filled with gelato, pizza and Panini shops, restaurants and shops is a pastime.
+We dined at Belforte in the stone turret at the tip of the harbor – the views are stunning, the pesto and fresh fish are deliciously, and the staff is super friendly and attentive.
+We suggest you reserve a scenic table as soon as you arrive in town, and come back for it.